SojeongKim00/MONSTOR-plus/README.md

 # Inductive Influence Estimation and Maximization over Unseen Social Networks under Two Diffusion Models
 This is the source code of **MONSTOR+**, *an extended version of the inductive machine learning method, MONSTOR(Ko et al., 2020)* for estimating the influence of given seed nodes in social networks with GNN.
 MONSTOR is the first inductive method for estimating the influence of given nodes by replacing repeated MC simulations, however, it only can be used under the IC model.
-Therefore, we propose MONSTOR+ to extend MONSTOR in 2 aspects: **being applicable under two diffusion models, the IC and LT models and improving the performance**.
-MONSTOR+ contains 2 additional contributions, (a) the augmented node feature and (b) the advanced aggregator.
+While MONSTOR is tailored for the IC model, MONSTOR+ can be applied to both the IC and LT models.
+MONSTOR+ enhances MONSTOR by incorporating auxiliary structural node features and an advanced pooling function, and they lead to improvements in accuracy.

 These codes are based on the code of MONSTOR, and its github link is as below:
 <https://github.com/jihoonko/asonam20-monstor>